-This is not to scare you into getting more sleep, but if you want to add another reason to spend more time snoozing, this is it: your baby needs it!
+This statement isn't meant to scare you into getting more sleep, but if you want to add another reason to spend more time snoozing, this is it: Your baby needs it!
 Here’s what you need to know:

-The more you sleep, the better able you are to cope with pregnancy in general
+1. The more you sleep, the better able you are to cope with pregnancy in general.

-And when you’re gestating a tiny human, those problems can affect him or her, too, for several reasons.
-One is that, obviously, a sleep-deprived mom-to-be is more likely to have an accident or have increased clumsiness with delayed reactions, or otherwise compromise her own or her baby’s wellbeing unintentionally.
+When you’re gestating a tiny human, those problems can affect him or her, too, for several reasons.
+One is that, obviously, a sleep-deprived mom-to-be is more likely to have an accident or have increased clumsiness with delayed reactions, or otherwise compromise her own or her baby’s well-being unintentionally.
 When you’re chronically fatigued, you’re less apt to do good-for-baby things like eat well and exercise.
-Put simply, when we are exhausted, sometimes we make bad choices.
+Put simply, when we're exhausted, we sometimes make bad choices.

-Poor sleep has been linked to serious pregnancy complications
+2. Poor sleep has been linked to serious pregnancy complications.

 Poor sleep may also inhibit the production of growth hormone (which happens naturally during your sleeping hours).
 In pregnancy, less growth hormone may also impact fetal growth.